 September 2020 – COVID-19 & You

-Twenty-five participants from across Alberta and beyond joined six facilitators from the IMAGINE community to share stories of how Covid-19 has impacted their health and well-being or that of others they know.
+Twenty-five participants from across Alberta and beyond joined six facilitators from the Imagine Citizens Network to share stories of how Covid-19 has impacted their health and well-being or that of others they know.
 The interactive conversation also dug into citizens’ roles and opportunities to shape or contribute to decisions related to public health emergencies such as a pandemic.